HenestrosaDev/ios-interview-questions/README.md

 		- `addObserver(_:forKeyPath:options:context:)`: This method registers the observer (`self`) to watch the `name` property on the `user` object.
 We specify the `keyPath` (which is the property name `name`), and we also specify that we want to receive both the new and old values when the property changes.
 		- `observeValue(forKeyPath:of:change:context:)`: This is the method that gets called whenever the observed property changes.
 Here, we can check which key path was changed (`keyPath`), and take action based on the new value.
 		- `removeObserver(_:forKeyPath:)`: This is very important.
-You must always remove observers when they are no longer needed to avoid memory leaks or unexpected behavior.
+We must always remove observers when they are no longer needed to avoid memory leaks or unexpected behavior.
 In this case, we remove the observer in the `deinit` method to make sure it's cleaned up when the view controller is deallocated.
 		<br />

 	Overall, KVO can be useful in many situations, such as updating a UI when the value of a model object changes, or observing changes to a property of a third-party library.
 However, it's important to use KVO with care, as KVO notifications are usually delivered on the same thread that changes the observed property.
-If you're observing from a background thread, make sure you properly handle UI updates on the main thread.
-In addition, it can be resource-intensive, especially when observing many properties.
+When observing from a background thread, be sure to properly handle UI updates on the main thread.
+In addition, this process can be resource-intensive, especially when observing many properties.
 For large applications using UIKit, consider alternative patterns like `NSNotificationCenter` or **reactive programming**.
 	</details>

 - 🟥 [Can you give some examples of where singletons might be a good idea?](https://www.hackingwithswift.com/interview-questions/can-you-give-some-examples-of-where-singletons-might-be-a-good-idea)